-On May 31, 2022, Governor Phil Scott signed Vermont's annual captive "housekeeping" bill into law.
-The 2022 legislation, which was jointly proposed by the DFR and the Vermont Captive Insurance Association, includes the following notable provisions:
+Later this spring, the Vermont legislature is expected to pass its annual captive "housekeeping" bill, which was jointly proposed by the DFR and the Vermont Captive Insurance Association.
+The new legislation includes the following notable provisions:

 - Authorization for Sponsored Captives to Write Controlled Unaffiliated Business.
 The definition of Sponsored Captive is revised to permit a sponsored captive to insure controlled unaffiliated business, subject to approval by the DFR. - Parametric Contracts.
 Language is added to make it clear that captives are authorized to utilize parametric contracts.
 A parametric contract is a contract to make a payment upon the occurrence of one or more specified triggering events without proof of loss. - Delinquency of Protected Cells.
 Language is added to make it clear that the provisions governing the delinquency of a sponsored captive also apply to protected cells.
 The DFR is also granted authority to separate delinquent protected cells from a sponsored captive. - Sponsored Captive Books and Records.
 New provisions are added governing the maintenance and storage of a sponsored captive's books and records.